The case of the mystery gardener

 This short story is one of the adventures of the Roboteers.
-You can read more of their adventures on this very website.
+It is written as a blog by one of the gang.
+You can read more of their adventures on the Roboteers page.

 One of the strangest cases the Roboteers had to solve recently wasn’t even a real case.
 What I mean is that nobody asked us to help out and nobody had anything for us to do.
 The main reason for that is because it involved nothing wrong at all.
 No missing cat, no problem computers and to be honest no inconvenience for anyone.
 In fact it all started with what seemed like somebody doing their neighbours a favour.